LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 I hope you now know the basics of quaternions.
 There is enough detail here to write a fully functioning quaternion implementation.
 Most of these functions can be found in the [code][Quaternion.js] for the graph in [part 1][part1].
-The next and last section focuses on interpolations for animations, and in particular using quaternions for those interpolations.
+The next and last section focuses on using interpolations for animations with quaternions.

 ---

 [^ambiguities]: Some ambiguities do exist through multi-valued functions.
 For example if $x^2=1$ , then $x$ can be $1$ or $-1$.
 But these ambiguities can be dealt with if the underlying algebra is consistent.

 [^3squares]: A solution can be constructed if we allow non-integers, for example $4^2 + 6^2 + \sqrt{8}^2 = 60$.
 However then the solution is not closed under addition and multiplication, which hinders efforts to make a consistent algebra.

+[^irony]: An irony of quaternions is that the real part is in the 4th dimension and is therefore more "imaginary" than the three imaginary parts $i$, $j$ and $k$.